What Is the Statute of Limitations on Sexual Abuse in Each State?

 California

-- For incidents that happened before that date, survivors can typically file a claim until they turn 40 or within five years of discovering that a psychological injury was caused by the abuse, whichever is later.
+For incidents before that date, survivors can typically file a claim until they turn 40 or within five years of discovering that a psychological injury was caused by the abuse, whichever is later.

-- A special two-year “revival window” from January 1, 2026, through December 31, 2027, was recently opened for adult survivors of sexual assault to file a civil claim against private entities.
+A two-year "revival window" from January 1, 2026, through December 31, 2027, recently opened for adult survivors of sexual assault to file a civil claim against private entities.

 Colorado

-- As of January 1, 2022, Colorado has removed the statute of limitations for civil lawsuits for sexual misconduct.
+As of January 1, 2022, Colorado has removed the statute of limitations for civil lawsuits involving sexual misconduct.

-- For incidents before this date, the limit was six years from the incident or six years after a minor survivor reached the age of 18.
+For incidents before that date, the limit was six years from the incident or six years after a minor survivor reached age 18.

 Connecticut